vboyev-MSFT/defender-docs/defender-endpoint/run-analyzer-macos-linux.md

 > [!NOTE]
 > This functionality will be skipping the faulty rules.
 The faulty rule then needs to be further identified and fixed.

-## Result package contents on macOS and Linux

-- report.html

-  Description: The main HTML output file that contains the findings and guidance from running the client analyzer tool on the device.
-This file is only generated when running the Python-based version of the client analyzer tool.

-- mde_diagnostic.zip

-  Description: Same diagnostic output that gets generated when running *mdatp diagnostic create* on either [macOS](mac-resources.md#collecting-diagnostic-information) or [Linux](linux-resources.md#collect-diagnostic-information).

-- mde.xml

-  Description: XML output that is generated while running and is used to build the html report file.

-- Processes_information.txt

-  Description: contains the details of the running Microsoft Defender for Endpoint related processes on the system.

-- Log.txt

-  Description: contains the same log messages written on screen during the data collection.

-- Health.txt

-  Description: The same basic health output that is shown when running *mdatp health* command.

-- Events.xml

-  Description: Additional XML file used by the analyzer when building the HTML report.

-- Audited_info.txt

-  Description: details on audited service and related components for [Linux](linux-resources.md) OS.

-- perf_benchmark.tar.gz

-  Description: The performance test reports.
-You'll see this only if you're using the performance parameter.
 [!INCLUDE [Microsoft Defender for Endpoint Tech Community](../includes/defender-mde-techcommunity.md)]